How Long Does It Take for a Pimple to Form?

 However, researchers have been unable to conduct studies which can accurately observe the timing of each of these four factors because they lack the proper technology to detect the complex, intricate, and microscopic beginning stages of pimple formation.

-Cosmetic Product Testing Gives Us A Clue (Pimple Formation Time: 4 weeks)
+Cosmetic Product Testing Gives Us A Clue (4 weeks)

 The difficulty in investigating the exact timing of pimple formation has led scientists to turn to cosmetic product testing as a way to identify how long it takes for a pimple to form.
 Certain cosmetic ingredients, called comedogenic ingredients, are known to clog pores and lead to acne lesions.
 When these ingredients are tested on patients, pimples start becoming apparent after four weeks of treatment.
 This has led researchers to conclude that in humans, the pimple formation process may take around 4 weeks.6

-Blackhead Removal and Reformation Gives Us Another Clue (Pimple Formation Time: 2-6 weeks)
+Blackhead Removal and Reformation Gives Us Another Clue (2-6 weeks)

-Blackheads are a type of pimple that give us another unique window into how long a pimple might take to form.
+Blackheads are a type of acne lesion that give us another unique window into how long a pimple might take to form.
 When blackheads are forcibly removed from the skin, they tend to begin to start to reform immediately.
-Research has found that blackheads will completely reform in 2-6 weeks after removal, suggesting that it may be reasonable to assume that a 2-6 week range is how long it takes for a pimple to form.7
+Research has found that blackheads will completely reform in 2-6 weeks after removal, suggesting that it may be reasonable to assume that a 2-6 week range is how long it takes for an acne lesion to form.7

 Conclusion From What We Know (A Range of 2-6 weeks)